Norwood (charity): History

-In the latter half of the 1950s, nine family houses were built or acquired by Norwood in South London with the aim of giving children a homely environment.
-The old Orphanage became redundant and was eventually demolished in 1963.
-The Norwood family homes were moved to North London and eventually closed one by one, with the last one closing its doors in 1992.
+In the latter half of the 1950s, nine family houses were built or acquired by Norwood in South London with the aim of giving children a homelike environment.
+The old Orphanage became redundant and was demolished in 1963.
+The Norwood family homes were moved to North London and closed one by one, with the last one closed in 1992.

 In 1985, Norwood opened its first registered residential home for adults with learning disabilities.
-Five years later, the Kennedy Leigh Children and Family Centre in Hendon was opened, offering practical advice and support to families living with learning disability or facing social disadvantage.
+Five years later, the Kennedy Leigh Children and Family Centre in Hendon was opened, offering advice and support to families living with learning disability or facing social disadvantage.
 The centre also housed Binoh, Norwood's education and therapy service that supports children with special educational needs.

 In 1996, Norwood merged with Ravenswood, and opened family centres in Redbridge and Hackney.
 It was called Norwood Ravenswood for six years before finally changing its name to Norwood in 2002.

-In January 2008, Cherie Blair officially opened Wellbeing at Bearsted, a centre offering health and wellbeing services to the local Orthodox Community in Hackney.
-In June 2008, The Hope Charity, a London-based organisation supporting children with special educational needs, joined Norwood's umbrella of children and family services.
-Norwood also opened a new integrated nursery in Hendon in September 2008, accommodating children who have disabilities or require additional support, as well as providing a first-class facility for children who have no special needs.
+In January 2008, Cherie Blair opened Wellbeing at Bearsted, a centre offering health and wellbeing services to the local Orthodox community in Hackney.
+In June 2008, the Hope Charity, a London-based organisation supporting children with special educational needs, joined Norwood's child and family services.
+Norwood also opened a nursery in Hendon in September 2008, accommodating children who have disabilities or require additional support, as well as providing a facility for children who have no special needs.

 In 2008 and 2009, two new specialised facilities were completed at Ravenswood.
+In 2020, the charity withdrew its application for planning permission to upgrade accommodation in the village because its development partner, Persimmon plc, pulled out of the project.

-The Tager Centre is a home for adults who have a range of autistic spectrum conditions, while the Pamela Barnett Centre houses adults with profound and multiple learning disabilities.
+The Tager Centre is a home for adults who have a range of autism spectrum conditions, while the Pamela Barnett Centre houses adults with profound and multiple learning disabilities.

 In March 2009, Norwood joined forces with Brighton care home, Sussex Tikvah.
-In April 2010, The RD Crusaders WorkHub in Stanmore was officially opened.
-The facility offers a range of services to help adults with learning disabilities learn new skills and, potentially, find paid employment.
+In April 2010, The RD Crusaders WorkHub in Stanmore was opened.
+The facility offers services to help adults with learning disabilities learn new skills and, potentially, find paid employment.

+In 2011, the organisation lost £4 million in local authority funding because of financial cuts.